edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 Comparing radical and KernelExplainer Shapley values:
 {% include figure image_path="../assets/images/shapley/kernel_vs_radical_scatter.png" alt="scatter plot" caption="" %}

-In this particular example, the two method produce highly correlated results.
+The two method produce different but highly correlated results.
 Another way to summarize the differences is that if we sort and rank the Shapley values of each sample (from 1 to 6), the order would be different by about 0.75 ranks on average (e.g. in about 3/4 of the samples two adjacent features' order is switched).
 The discussion of the nature of these differences will wait until the next section, where they will be easier to understand.
 For now let's just remember that we are not looking at the relation between "true" values and their noisy estimation: instead, **_radical Shapley values are a deterministic measure of one thing, and the kernel SHAP values are a noisy estimation of another (related) thing_**.

 ### TreeExplainer
 TreeExplainer is a class that computes SHAP values for tree-based models (Random Forest, XGBoost, LightGBM, etc.).
 Compared to KernelExplainer it is:
 * **Exact**: Instead of simulating missing features by random sampling, it makes use of the tree structure by simply ignoring decision paths that rely on the missing features.
 The TreeExplainer output is therefore deterministic and does not vary based on a background dataset.
-* **(Much) faster**: Instead of iterating over each possible feature combination (or a subset thereof), all combinations are pushed through the tree simultaneously, using a more comlex algorithm to keep track of each combination's result - reducing complexity from _O(TL2<sup>M</sup>)_ (that is, exponential with number of features) to _O(TLD<sup>2</sup>)_ (where _T_ is number of trees, _L_ is maximum number of leaves, _M_ is number of features and _D_ is maximum tree depth).
+* **(Much) faster**: Instead of iterating over each possible feature combination (or a subset thereof), all combinations are pushed through the tree simultaneously, using a more complex algorithm to keep track of each combination's result - reducing complexity from _O(TL2<sup>M</sup>)_ to the polynomial _O(TLD<sup>2</sup>)_ (where _M_ is the number of features, _T_ is number of trees, _L_ is maximum number of leaves and _D_ is maximum tree depth).

 This means that compared to the radical Shapley method, the TreeExplainer is similarly deterministic but typically much faster.
 On the other hand, **it still behaves in the same way as KernelExplainer in that it evaluates the contribution of features at the prediction phase, rather than the effect of adding them to the model itself** - and is therefore more suitable for explaining individual predictions given a trained model, than explaining how different features interact in the dataset.